iDevSpread/iDevSpread/about.md

 title: About me
 ---

-An iOS developer, currently building up a side project about productivity.
+An iOS developer, currently learning Python.
 <p>
 A reading lover, especially about software, psychology, cognitive science.
 <p>